Multitenancy

 await ds.subscribe('t1')

 Be reminded that these commands are only relevant for local testing.
-For a deployed app, subscribe to your tenants through the BTP cockpit and create a route to the App Router for your tenant.
+For a deployed app, subscribe to your tenants through the BTP cockpit.

-In the CLI commands, we use the pre-defined mocked users
+In the CLI commands, we use the pre-defined mock user

-to see all available options.The subscribe request is sent to the mtx sidecar process (listening on port 4005)
+, see pre-defined mock users.The subscription is sent to the MTX sidecar process (listening on port 4005)

 The sidecar reacts with trace outputs like this: